dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Resumption of EAP-EDHOC may be defined using the EDHOC-PSK authentication method {{I-D.ietf-lake-edhoc-psk}}.

-EAP-EDHOC provides (perfect) forward secrecy, by means of the ephemeral key exchange in message_1 and message_2.
-This ensures that the compromise of a session key or authentication key does not let an active attacker to compromise earlier sessions' keys.
-It also ensures that compromise of a session key or authentication key does not let an passive attacker to compromise future sessions' keys

 ### Successful EAP-EDHOC Message Flow without Fragmentation

 EAP-EDHOC authentication credentials can be of any type supported by COSE and be transported or referenced by EDHOC.